-RE EGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Im- portance ndir ng - Externally (public facing) Components of the MAC Registry is to include relevant branding.
-Must dan nce to Tenderers: The MAC Registry should be able to adapt to any changes in branding requirements.] have- Manda- 0 tory Security - Access to the MAC Registry is to be restricted to authorised Users and the MAC Registry is to be required to ensure safeagainst deliberate, intrusive and/or unauthorised access from internal and external sources.
-Must have- 6,6 57,68,85 Manda- tory of Operations -The MAC Registry is to be able to trace activities and provide information necessary for the Supervisory Authority to ne MAC Registry's operations.
-Must have- 6,6 57,49,50,85,93,95,98 Manda- tory tha ess Continuity - The MAC Registry is to support a disaster recovery and business continuity capability (in line with ISO22301:2019), at if there is a disaster at the primary location, the MAC Registry can continue operations from a secondary site for business continuoses, with Business Continuity Plans maintained throughout the term of any Contract.
-Must have Manda- 5,68 58,84 tory er Recovery - The MAC Registry is to support a disaster recovery and business continuity capability, including a backup located in a straight jurisdiction to the MAC Registry, consistent with the sovereignty requirements of the jurisdiction in which the Registrar is based.
-Must havedan nce to Tenderers - As a baseline expectation the MAC Registry can expect to have a: Manda- tory Recovery Time Objective (RTO) of less than 4 hours and a Recovery Point Objective (RPO) of less than 15 minutes for User-facing functionality.
+MAC REGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Importance 10 Audit of Operations -The MAC Registry is to be able to trace activities and provide information necessary for the Supervisory Authority to audit the MAC Registry's operations.
+Mandatory TR 66,67,49,50,85,93,95,98 11 Business Continuity - The MAC Registry is to support a disaster recovery and business continuity capability (in line with ISO22301:2019), such that if there is a disaster at the primary location, the MAC Registry can continue operations from a secondary site for business continuity purposes, with Business Continuity Plans maintained throughout the term of any Contract.
+Mandatory TR 65,68,84 12 Disaster Recovery - The MAC Registry is to support a disaster recovery and business continuity capability, including a backup located in a different jurisdiction to the MAC Registry, consistent with the sovereignty requirements of the jurisdiction in which the Registrar is based.
+Mandatory [Guidance to tenderers - As a baseline expectation the MAC Registry can expect to have a: Recovery Time Objective (RTO) of less than 4 hours and a Recovery Point Objective (RPO) of less than 15 minutes for User-facing functionality.
 RTO of less than 8 hours and a RPO of less than 15 minutes for the non-User facing functionality.]
-1 5,68 the ovid nentation - Documentation relating to the design and operation of the MAC Registry is to be available to the Supervisory Authority, e Successful Tenderer to maintain documentation relating to the design and operation of the MAC Registry in its entirety and be able ide it to the Supervisory Authority as requested.
-Must have- Manda- tory 57,68
+TR 65,68,69,84 13 Documentation - Documentation relating to the design and operation of the MAC Registry is to be available to the Supervisory Authority, with the Successful tenderer to maintain documentation relating to the design and operation of the MAC Registry in its entirety and be able to provide it to the Supervisory Authority as requested.
+Mandatory TR 66,67,68 14 Risk Management - The MAC Registry is to include a systematic and stringent approach to managing risk, as well as an ability to prevent and detect fraud.
+Mandatory [Guidance to tenderers: The MAC Registry is to be managed in accordance with the Risk Management Standard ISO 31000:2018.
+The response should describe: a. how the system design will identify, seek to prevent and manage risks b. the level of conformance to recognised standards for risk management. c. criteria for identifying and managing risks, including descriptions of likelihood and consequence criteria d. how risks will be categorised, and appropriate risk treatment strategies applied TR 66,67,68,84,85

-MAC REGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Im- portance 14 Risk Management - The MAC Registry is to include a systematic and stringent approach to managing risk, as well as an ability to prevent and detect fraud.
-[Guidance to Tenderers: The MAC Registry is to be managed in accordance with the Risk Management Standard ISO 31000:2018.
-The response should describe: a. how the system design will identify, seek to prevent and manage risks b. the level of conformance to recognised standards for risk management. c. criteria for identifying and managing risks, including descriptions of likelihood and consequence criteria d. how risks will be categorised, and appropriate risk treatment strategies applied TR 66,67,68,84,85 15 Incident Management - An Incident Management Strategy is to be implemented to ensure Incidents are resolved in a timely and efficient manner, with a comprehensive Incident Management Strategy for production Incidents (also referred to as defects).
-TR 86 Manda- tory 16 Technology Improvement and Innovation - The MAC Registry is to support adoption of, over the term of the Contract, technological innovations that become available that could improve the way the MAC Registry achieves the outcomes and requirements specified.
+MAC REGISTRY NON-FUNCTIONAL REQUIREMENTS Relative Importance 15 Incident Management - An Incident Management Strategy is to be implemented to ensure Incidents are resolved in a timely and efficient manner, with a comprehensive Incident Management Strategy for production Incidents (also referred to as defects).
+Mandatory TR 86 16 Technology Improvement and Innovation - The MAC Registry is to support adoption of, over the term of the Contract, technological innovations that become available that could improve the way the MAC Registry achieves the outcomes and requirements specified.
 This could include, for example, changes that drive efficiency or improve the User experience.
 These innovations are over and above the upgrades required to ensure software deployed as part of the MAC Registry remains current.
-Desirable TR 63,64,86,99,100
+Desirable TR 63,64,86,99,100 17 Interfaces with other systems - The MAC Registry is to support the management of interfaces through an Application Programming Interface (API) gateway, event messaging platform or other integration mechanisms.
+Mandatory